cloud-66-internal/help.cloud66.com/_maestro/references/nginx.md

 *   Upload the configuration to the server
 *   Reload Nginx

 Reloading Nginx does not interrupt the serving of traffic.
 This process will be stopped if an error is encountered.
-For example, if you have 3 web servers in your application, if the first server fails to be updated, the process will be halted for the other 2 servers to avoid complete service diruption.
+For example, if you have 3 web servers in your application, if the first server fails to be updated, the process will be halted for the other 2 servers to avoid complete service disruption.

 ### Warning